AI Compliance for Regulated Financial Institutions

 Digital Operational Resilience Act

-DORA's ICT risk management, third-party oversight, and operational resilience requirements apply to financial entities and overlap significantly with EU AI Act QMS (Art.
+DORA's ICT risk management, third-party oversight, and operational resilience requirements overlap significantly with EU AI Act QMS (Art.
 17), post-market monitoring (Art.
 72), and incident reporting (Art.
 73).

 Overlap: DORA ICT risk ↔ AI Act Art.
 9/17 · DORA incident ↔ AI Act Art.
 73